shijithpk/music-discovery/README.md

 ![Screenshot of email](https://i.imgur.com/mDGhrMf.png)

 ### Suggestions, criticism etc.
-I'm not a professional coder/developer/programmer, so am sure there are things here I could be doing better.
+I'm not a professional coder/developer/programmer, so am sure there are things here I should be doing differently.
 If you have any suggestions, please contact me on mail@shijith.com or at my twitter handle [@shijith](https://twitter.com/shijith).

 For example, I'd be especially interested in hearing if I should store the tracks and their details in a database instead of a CSV.
 Thought it would be overkill for a personal project like this, but was thinking that in a few years from now, the CSVs might get too large to do all the analysis in memory and might slow everything down.
 Let me know! :)